ULL-OCW-GITHUB-EDUCATION/ULL-OCW-GITHUB-EDUCATION.github.io/pages/gh.md

   $ gh issue create
   $ gh repo clone cli/cli
   $ gh pr checkout 321

-ENVIRONMENT VARIABLES
-  See 'gh help environment' for the list of supported environment variables.

 LEARN MORE
   Use 'gh <command> <subcommand> --help' for more information about a command.